Swedish Pomerania: Constitution and administration

 The nobility of Pomerania was firmly established and held extensive privileges, as opposed to the other end of the social spectrum, which was populated by a class of numerous serfs.
 Even by the end of the 18th century, the serfs made up two-thirds of the population of the countryside.
 The estates owned by the nobility were divided into districts and the royal domains, which covered about a quarter of the country, were divided into amts.

+The peace treaties were negotiated while the Swedish queen Christina was a minor, and the Swedish Empire was governed by members of the high aristocracy.
+As a consequence, Pomerania was not annexed to Sweden like the French war gains, which would have meant abolition of serfdom, as the Pomeranian peasant and shepherd regulation of 1616 was practised there in its most severe form.
+Instead, it remained part of the Holy Roman Empire, making the Swedish rulers Reichsfürsten (imperial princes) and leaving the nobility in full charge of the rural areas and its inhabitants.
+While the Swedish Pomeranian nobles were subjected to reduction when the late 17th-century kings regained political power, the provisions of the peace of Westphalia continued to prevent the pursuit of the uniformity policy in Pomerania until the Holy Roman Empire was dissolved in 1806.

 One fourth of the "knightly" estates (Rittergut) in Swedish Pomerania were held by Swedish nobles.
 The ducal estates (Domäne), initially distributed among Swedish nobles (two thirds) and officials, became in 1654 administered by the former Swedish queen Christina.
 Swedish and Pomeranian nobility intermarried and became ethnically indistinguishable in the course of the 18th century.